 Also, available to a wider group of Pennsylvania students, the Pennsylvania Governor's School for Information Technology held at Penn State each summer has several upcoming hands-on experiences for students (including character development in game environments), in conjunction with surveys and interviews for informal evaluation.

 At Oregon State University through the Department of Science and Mathematics Education, we have been offering a series of summer professional development coursework for K-12 and community college mathematics teachers who are teaching mathematics with spreadsheets.
 During these courses, we involve K-12 teachers in both the use and the development of a curriculum that includes teaching about the spreadsheet while teaching mathematics.
 Using evolving prototypes developed by EUSES reseachers, teachers experiment with their curricular ideas by developing exercises and plans for students.
-The teachers have a chance to try out their innovations with interested Saturday Academy middle-school and high-school students who are attending summer activities.
+The teachers have a chance to try out their innovations with interested STEM Academy middle-school and high-school students who are attending summer activities.
 The teachers ultimately take their best ideas back to their classrooms to incorporate into their teaching of mathematics.

 Following the summer coursework, science and mathematics educators will follow the curriculum and instruction that teachers implement in their individual schools and classes.
 More details about this professional development opportunity can be found in the Education Links section.

-In conjunction with that series, Saturday Academy is offering accompanying sessions for high school students who join teachers who have been learning in the summer courses.
+In conjunction with that series, STEM Academy is offering accompanying sessions for high school students who join teachers who have been learning in the summer courses.
 Students are identified through an announcement to all area middle and high schools.

-In preparation for the summer work with teachers and students, a two-Saturday experience will be offered where high school students work with the computer science researchers and the science and mathematics education researchers use the research prototypes to explore spreadsheets that have been seeded with errors.
+In preparation for the summer work with teachers and students, a multi-week experience will be offered where high school students work with the computer science researchers and the science and mathematics education researchers use the research prototypes to explore spreadsheets that have been seeded with errors.
 The recruitment advertisement encourages students to become computer science investigators:

 CSI: Computer Spreadsheet Investigators